Course is at capacity! Join the waitlist for the next live-stream Machine Learning Boot Camp on June 16-17, 2022.

 "This boot camp was excellent in providing an introduction to machine learning.
 The quality of instruction was outstanding." - Victoria C., Research Biostatistician from Weill Cornell Medicine, 2019

 "I enjoyed the ML boot camp.
-The instructors are highly knowledgable of statistics and ML as well as helpful.
+The instructors are highly knowledgeable of statistics and ML as well as helpful.
 The intro to R session (1 hour) was not long enough and it was very rushed due to the fact that we were scheduled to go right into the actual boot camp workshop immediately afterwards.
 The days were long but not overly taxing.
 Overall, for someone with no background in using R or ML, I feel that I learned a tremendous amount!
-Thanks!" - Greg D, Faculty member from University of Delaware, 2019
+Thanks!" - Greg D., Faculty member from University of Delaware, 2019

 "An excellent bootcamp that gives a good overview of machine learning as a concept as well as specific approaches." - Haotian W., Postdoc from Columbia University, 2019

 "This was a great boot camp for people with a firm understanding of principles of statistics and machine learning, who are looking to deepen their knowledge, understanding, and application of machine learning in their research projects." - Marta J., Assistant Research Scientist from UCSD, 2019

 "It was a great introduction to ML and it provided me with the right tools to apply these techniques in my own research." - Sujith R., Faculty member from University of Mississippi, 2019